 Chapter 1: the ground concepts

-A. A whirlwind tour
+A. A high-level overview

 Device queues do not handle individual commands directly.
 We send commands in bulk through command buffers built using the command recording mechanism: there are special Vulkan functions for adding commands to command buffers.
 Special memory allocators (command pools) are used to reserve memory for the buffers both on host memory and on the targeted device.